activebook/atom-updater/atom-updater-node/README.md

 The wrapper automatically finds and uses the correct binary for your platform and architecture, eliminating the need for separate downloads or installations.

+### Self-Updating Applications

+For applications that need to update themselves, use the `binPath` parameter to copy the atom-updater binary to an external location first:

+1. **Copy Phase**: The bundled binary is copied to an external directory outside your app
+2. **Update Phase**: The external copy performs the atomic directory replacement
+3. **Launch Phase**: The new version of your application is launched

+This approach prevents the updater from trying to replace itself during self-updates.

 ## Installation

 ```bash